A premium fashion customization studio with apparel, swatches, sneakers, and a product design tablet

 Decision support

-Every product card shows color, print placement, size range, fulfillment estimate, and return constraints before the detail page.
+Every product card surfaces color, print placement, size range, fulfillment estimate, and return terms before the detail page — so nothing stalls the decision.

 • Fit details